Tony118g/captured/README.md

     * As a user I can view a list of the most popular profiles so that I can see which profiles have the most intriguing content.
     * As a user I can follow and unfollow other users so that I can control which user's posted photos I see in my feed.
     * As a user I can see all photos posted by a certain profile in one place so that I can easily view all photos relevant to them.
-    * As a user I can search for specific profiles so that I can easily find a profile I am looking for.
-    * As a user I can view all of a certain user's followers so that I find out who follows them.
-    * As a user I can view all profiles that a certain user follows so that I can find out who they follow.

 * Epic - photo post management
     * As a user I can post a photo with details so that I can share my photographs on the site.